mkotowski/obsidian-extended-syntax/README.md

 - Create an empty folder (named for example `obsidian-extended-syntax`) in your `VaultFolder/.obsidian/plugins/` folder.
 - Copy over the compiled `main.js`, `styles.css`, `manifest.json` to the created folder.

-## TODO

-- [ ] Add full support for nested Markdown and HTML.
-- [ ] Add *Live Preview* support.
-- [ ] Add settings for customization.
-- [ ] Add export to sanitized HTML.
-- [ ] Fix compatibility of spoiler tag with the Obsidian-native mark.

 # Recommoneded plugins